Flight School vs. College or University

 Still, as pay at the regionals increases, the cost to earn a collegiate degree and amass the required hours for an R-ATP certificate remains high.
 For instance, Embry-Riddle says that while costs do vary, its four-year aeronautical science degree program costs about $44,000 per year for tuition, room and board, books, and fees.
 The school recommends students budget an additional $20,000 per year for flight training, equaling a total of approximately $64,000 per year.
 That’s about $256,000 to earn the degree, with some of those costs offset when students are hired by the school as instructor pilots in their senior year as they build hours toward that magic 1,000-hour tally.

 There are two messages here.
 The first focuses on the dream to fly and the pathway to the airlines and the collegiate promise of a guaranteed interview and pathway to the regionals.
 This is also true of the private Part 141 flight school that has regional partnerships.
-There is a guaranteed interview, guaranteed offer of a CFI job and a guaranteed pathway from a private flight school, exactly the same as from a college, and it is only up to the students’ performance and dedication that will make or break an interview-- from both the college or the private flight school.
+There is a guaranteed interview for a CFI job for graduating students of a private flight school, and a guaranteed pathway to the regionals from a private flight school, exactly the same as from a college.
+It is only up to the students’ performance and dedication that will make or break an interview-- from both the college or the private flight school.
 But, as the second message illustrates, at a significantly lower cost and lesser time for a private school than the college or university.

 Similar Pros and Cons